imAsparky/cookiecutter-py3-package/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 6. Commit your changes and push your branch to GitHub::

-    $ git add .
+    $ git add <please enter each new/modified/deleted file name  here>
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit <please fill in the commit message template as per the built in guide>
     $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.